HAWKAARJAV/CORPOGN-FINAL/README.md

-# CorpOgn
+# CorpoGN

 CSR collaboration infrastructure for corporates, NGOs, role-based teams, project delivery, compliance, and impact reporting.

-CorpOgn is a full-stack CSR and NGO partnership platform built with Next.js, React, TypeScript, Tailwind CSS, Supabase, and Playwright.
-It gives corporate CSR teams a workspace to manage campaigns, discover NGOs, assign projects, track budgets, review impact, and govern employee access, while giving NGOs a role-aware dashboard for compliance, proposals, team operations, utilization certificates, milestone reporting, and shared project updates.
+CorpoGN is a full-stack CSR and NGO partnership platform built with Next.js, React, TypeScript, Tailwind CSS, Supabase, and Playwright.
+It gives corporate CSR teams a workspace to manage campaigns, discover NGOs, assign projects, track budgets, review impact, and govern employee access, while giving NGOs a role-aware dashboard for compliance, proposals, team operations, utilization certificates, milestone reporting, and impact reporting.

 The platform is designed for two sides of the same CSR workflow: corporates that need verifiable partner management and NGOs that need a clear operational system for funding, reporting, and accountability.
 The dashboards are connected through shared Supabase records, so a project assignment created by a corporate becomes live work for the NGO and returns progress signals back to the corporate workspace.

 ## ✨ Features

-- Public CorpOgn website with landing, platform, services, CSR strategy, CSR impact assessment, about, blog, contact, and privacy policy routes.
+- Public CorpoGN website with landing, platform, services, CSR strategy, CSR impact assessment, about, blog, contact, and privacy policy routes.
 - Corporate onboarding flow with Supabase Auth user creation, company slug generation, locked-first access, and dashboard routing at `/corporate/[slug]/dashboard`.
 - NGO onboarding flow with Supabase Auth user creation, NGO slug generation, pending verification state, and dashboard routing at `/ngo/[slug]/dashboard`.
 - Corporate CSR dashboard with analytics, campaigns, NGO management, project workspace, budget tracking, ESG impact, reports, approvals, audit, employees, notifications, and support chat.